Human-in-the-loop Embodied Intelligence with Interactive Simulation Environment for Surgical Robot Learning: Materials and Methods

 \subsubsection{Kinematics mapping from input device to virtual robot}

-To enable smooth control between the physical input device and surgical robots in the simulator, we map the current action of the end-effector instead of pose or joint angle from input device to the simulator, as it is more intuitive and compatible with the policy action from RL algorithms, which can also facilitate the recording of human demonstrations.
-In specific, for each simulation step $k$, we first retrieve the end-effector's position and joint angle of current step $p(k) = \{x(k),y(k),z(k),yaw(k)/pitch(k)\}$ and its previous step $p(k-1)$ from haptic (as shown in Fig.~\ref{Fig::haptic}).
-Then, we calculate the current action as $p(k)-p(k-1) = \{d_x,d_y,d_z,d_{yaw}/d_{pitch}\}$, where $dx, dy, dz$ determine the position incremental in the Cartesian space, $d_{yaw}/d_{pitch}$ determines the orientation movement in a top-down or vertical space setting.
-When Button 1 (shown in Fig.~\ref{Fig::haptic}) is pressed, the angle of instrument jaw $j(k)$ decreases a constant value for each step until it is closed ($j(k)<0$), while it is released, the $j(k)$ increases until it is fully open.
-When Button 2 is pressed, all actions are set to 0 to simulate the clutch mechanism of the control, which is usually used to adjust the master workspace during the operation.
-All movement action will be multiplied by scaling vectors (corresponding to the tool movement scale), which will then be added to the current state of the surgical instrument to yield the target pose.
+To enable smooth control between the physical input device and surgical robots in the simulator, we map the current action of the end-effector instead of pose or joint angle from input device to the simulator, as it is more intuitive and compatible with the policy action (such as that from RL policy), which can also facilitate the recording of human demonstrations.
+In specific, for each simulation step $k$, we first retrieve the end-effector's position and joint angle of current step $p(k) = \{x(k),y(k),z(k),rotate(k)\}$ and its previous step $p(k-1)$ from haptic (as shown in Fig.~\ref{Fig::overview}, physical input device).
+Then, we calculate the current action as $p(k)-p(k-1) = \{d_x,d_y,d_z,d_{rotate}\}$, where $d_x, d_y, d_z$ determine the position movement in the Cartesian space, $d_{rotate}$ determines the orientation change.
+For PSM, $d_{rotate}$ is yaw or pitch angle for top-down or vertical space setting, which can be adapted to meet specific surgical needs.
+For ECM, $d_{rotate}$ is the roll angle which allows the surgeon to adjust the camera's angle around its longitudinal axis.
+When Button 1 (shown in Fig.~\ref{Fig::overview}, physical input device) is pressed, the angle of instrument jaw $j(k)$ decreases a constant value for each step until it is closed ($j(k)<0$), while it is released, the $j(k)$ increases until it is fully open.
+When Button 2 is pressed, all actions are set to null to simulate the clutch mechanism of the control, which is usually used to adjust the master workspace during the operation.
+All movement actions will be multiplied by scaling vectors (corresponding to the tool movement scale), which will then be added to the current state of the surgical instrument to yield the target pose.